 - Develop a partnership with a community of interest

-- Create an innovative activity for Cambridge Science Festival and / or Cambridge Festival of Ideas
+- Create an innovative activity for any of the Cambridge Festivals

 Applicants can apply for grants up to £1,500.
 Proposed projects can take a variety of formats, provided a clear rationale is given regarding the appropriateness of the method of engagement adopted, and how the necessary resources and expertise will be secured.
 This variety of formats includes (but is not limited to):

 - Live events e.g. festivals, discussions, workshops, science cafes.

 - Collaborative projects e.g. with publics/organisations as partners in research.